rackspace-cookbooks/mysql-multi/README.md

 `mysql_master` and set master replication to that node.
 If you do not want to use search, create the master node first before bootstrapping, and set the attribute `['mysql-multi']['master']` with the correct IP.

+Note that once a master has been discovered, it will no longer be automatically changed to new masters as they are deployed.
+If a new master is installed, or the existing master is deleted, you must manually set a new master for existing slaves by editing the `['mysql-multi']['master']` attribute as described below.

 Attributes
 -----------